perseusrealdeal/PerseusDarkMode/README.md

 `Case: Via System`

-It is possible if to call `AppearanceService.processTraitCollectionDidChange(_:)` method in `traitCollectionDidChange(_:)` of the main screen (UIViewController or UIWindow) and the app's appearance will be match the system apperance mood.
+To match the system apperance mode call `AppearanceService.processTraitCollectionDidChange(_:)` method in `traitCollectionDidChange(_:)` of the main screen (UIViewController or UIWindow).
+The sample is below:

 ```swift
 import UIKit